lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 This approach is further detailed in the following scientific article:

-  **López-García, E. et al. (2022) Monitoring and analytics to measure heat resilience and support passive building retrofit**
+  **E. López-García, J. Lizana, A. Serrano-Jiménez, Carmen Díaz-López and Á. Barrios-Padura (2022) Monitoring and analytics to measure heat resilience of buildings and support retrofitting by passive cooling**

 ## Overview